 The standard punishment for plagiarism and cheating of any kind on an examination, quiz, or assignment is an "F" for the assignment and, at the professor's discretion, for the entire course; students may also be subject to expulsion from the T&T PhD program.
 A professor who suspects plagiarism during any aspect of the T&T program (coursework, Candidacy Examination, Dissertation) will inform the concerned student of the charge and the penalties that the professor plans to impose.
 If the student does not deny the charge of plagiarism, the penalty (or penalties) will be imposed.
 If the student denies the charge of plagiarism, s/he may appeal to the T&T Program Director in person and/or in writing.
 The Program Director will assess the case and render a decision, which either party may appeal by petitioning to the T&T Faculty Committee.
 Both the professor and student will submit their cases for review, and the Faculty Committee will render a final decision for the T&T program.
-Decisions to fail a student for a course or project must be reached by a simple majority of the faculty; decisions to expel a student from the T&T program must be reached by a two-thirds majority of the faculty.
+Decisions to fail a student for a course or project must be reached by a two-thirds majority of the faculty.
 In addition to programmatic action, students who commit plagiarism may be referred to university authorities under the provisions of the Golden Rule and to the Office of Student Conduct for further disciplinary action.
 See the UCF Golden Rule for further information.